Ellerslie, Georgia

 The Ellerslie Depot was originally built in 1891.
-The building has been restored.
-It is currently used as a community center and a town symbol.
+The building has been restored and is currently used as a community center and symbol of the community.

 Ellerslie is an unincorporated community and census-designated place (CDP) in Harris County, Georgia, United States.
 Ellerslie is a part of the Columbus, Georgia metropolitan area.

 It was first listed as a CDP in the 2020 census with a population of 1,053.

 History

 A post office called Ellerslie has been in operation since 1828.
 The name of the community is believed to have origins from a character in the Waverley Novels written by Sir Walter Scott named Captain Ellerslie.

 The community was struck by a tornado on March 3, 2019, bringing down several trees and damaging the roofs of some homes in the area.
 No injuries or fatalities occurred.

 Geography

-Ellerslie is located along Alternate U.S. Route 27 and Georgia State Route 85, which run northeast to southwest through the city, leading southwest 18 mi to Columbus and northeast 5 mi to Waverly Hall.
-The two highways meet Georgia State Route 315 in the city to form a very short concurrency in the city limits.
-Atlanta is 93 mi by road to the northeast.
-Ellerslie is approximately 722 ft above sea level.
-It is located in the Piedmont region of the state.
+Ellerslie is located along Alternate U.S. Route 27 and Georgia State Route 85 (SR 85), a highway that runs northeast to southwest through the city, leading southwest 18 mi to Columbus and northeast 5 mi to Waverly Hall.
+The highway meets Georgia State Route 315 in the city to form a 0.5 mi concurrency within Ellerslie.
+Atlanta is approximately 80 mi by SR 85 to the northeast.
+Ellerslie is approximately 730 ft above sea level.
+It is located in the Piedmont region of the state just a few miles north of the fall line.